sheyiphunmi/Introduction-to-Python-Programming/README.md

 # Introduction-to-Python-Programming
-Introduction to Python for AI
+Notebooks and code for learning python for AI

 ## Description:
 Contains worked examples and explanation to learn python.
 Note was created while taking the AI Programming with Python Nanodegree on Udacity